axonweb3/axon-docs/docs/api/latest_version.md

 #### Returns

 Object | Boolean, An object with sync status data or FALSE, when not syncing:
-* startingBlock: QUANTITY - The block at which the import started (will only be reset, after the sync reached his head)
+* startingBlock: QUANTITY - The block at which the import started (will only be reset, after the sync reached his head).
-* currentBlock: QUANTITY - The current block, same as eth_blockNumber
+* currentBlock: QUANTITY - The current block, same as `eth_blockNumber`.
-* highestBlock: QUANTITY - The estimated highest block
+* highestBlock: QUANTITY - The estimated highest block.

 #### Examples